Exerqtor/Voron/Firmware/rrf-macros/adaptive_purge/README.md

 - Iron out bugs (if any).

 ##### Credits:
-- kyleisah for the ["Klipper Adaptive Meshing and Purging,"](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) that i've based this on.
+- kyleisah for the ["Klipper Adaptive Meshing and Purging,"](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) that I've based this on.